FREQUENTLY ASKED QUESTIONS

 For example, a lawyer licensed in a particular state can advise you on what you should do in your specific situation based on all the facts.
 Similarly, a lawyer could tell you whether a specific term is good or bad in your specific circumstances.

-In contrast, Contract Watchdog is an informational tool that gives a user a general idea of what the contract says.
+In contrast, Contract Watchdog is an informational tool that gives a business user a general idea of what the contract says.
 However, the user ultimately has to decide whether the information provided is correct - Contract Watchdog doesn't know about the user's specific situation.
 Also, the law changes all the time.
 The laws also vary by United States state and sometimes even by court or judge; Contract Watchdog only assesses contracts for the United States in a general way (and not any other country).
 For all of these reasons, we can't guarantee that all of the information that Contract Watchdog provides is or will be current, correct and accurate.

 Q4.
 What is a demo account?